Query Performance Prediction using Relevance Judgments Generated by Large Language Models: Conclusions Future Work

 \paragraph{Limitations and future work} First, we only consider predicting the ranking quality of widely-used lexical and dense retrievers, and have not investigated \ourmodel's bias towards \acp{LLM}-based rankers~\citep{ma2023fine}.
 Given that \ourmodel is based on \ac{LLM}-based relevance predictors, it would be particularly interesting to explore \ourmodel's potential biases when it predicts the ranking quality of \ac{LLM}-based rankers.

 Second, \ourmodel is a \ac{QPP} framework that can be integrated with various relevance prediction approaches.
-We show the success of \ourmodel equipped with LLaMA-7B, Llama-3-8B, Llama-3-8B-Instruct as well as a state-of-the-art pointwise \ac{LLM}-based re-ranker, RankLLaMA~\citep{ma2023fine}.
+We show the success of \ourmodel equipped with various open-source \acp{LLM} as well as a state-of-the-art pointwise \ac{LLM}-based re-ranker, RankLLaMA~\citep{ma2023fine}.
 Exploring various \acp{LLM} to find the optimal one for relevance prediction is beyond the scope of our work.
-However, in future, we believe it is valuable to investigate \ourmodel's performance integrated with other open-source \acp{LLM} (e.g., Mistral~\citep{jiang2023mistral}) as relevance judgment generators.
+However, in future, we believe it is valuable to investigate \ourmodel's performance integrated with other open-source \acp{LLM} as relevance judgment generators.
 It is also interesting to adapt pairwise or listwise \ac{LLM}-based re-rankers into relevance judgment generators and integrate \ourmodel with them.

 Third, we only show \ourmodel's high effectiveness in predicting two primary metrics (RR@10 and nDCG@10) used at TREC DL 19--22~\citep{craswell2022,2021craswell,craswell2020,craswell2019}.
 It is worthwhile to consider other metrics at various cutoffs in future work, e.g., nDCG@20 and MAP@100.